 Rhubarb has a very sour taste with slightly sweet undertones.
-Fortunately, this combination of flavors is not appealing to most cats, because the leaves and the rest of the plant are considered very toxic if eaten by pets.
+Fortunately, this combination of flavors is not appealing to most cats, because the leaves and the rest of the rhubarb plant are considered very toxic if eaten by cats.
 Mild symptoms include increased salivation, vomiting, and diarrhea.
 In the worst cases, it can cause crystals in the urinary tract leading to kidney failure.
 Rhubarb ingestion requires a visit to the veterinarian and may require hospitalization.

 Although it is classified as a fruit by the US Department of Agriculture, it is actually a vegetable.
 It is rarely eaten raw, because of its sour taste, but it is popular in crumbles and stews.
 It is also easy to grow and can be found wild, so while you might not intentionally feed any to your cat, there is a chance that your feline friend could eat some while out of the house.
 A curious cat may also want to try your rhubarb and custard dessert.

 Rhubarb leaves are toxic to humans, as well as to cats.
 This is because they contain soluble oxalate crystals as well as insoluble calcium raphides.
 This compound is used by the plant as a natural defense to deter predators.
 These crystals are absorbed in the bowel and bind to calcium in the circulation causing low calcium levels.
 The oxalates also have an irritant effect on the bowel and can crystallize in the kidneys causing damage.

 Rhubarb is highly toxic to cats but the one positive point is that the symptoms are easy to spot and they come on early, giving you plenty of time to take swift action.